apify/apify-docs/sources/platform/storage/index.md

 ## Rate limiting {#rate-limiting}

-All API endpoints limit their rate of requests to protect Apify servers from overloading.
-The default rate limit is **30** requests per second per storage object, with a few exceptions, which are limited to **200** requests per second per storage object:
+To safeguard Apify servers from overloading, all API endpoints limit their rate of requests.
+The default rate limit is **30** requests per second per storage object.
+However, there are a few exceptions with a higher limit of **200** requests per second per storage object:

 * [Push items](/api/v2#/reference/datasets/item-collection/put-items) to dataset.
 * CRUD ([add](/api/v2#/reference/request-queues/request-collection/add-request),